RossClarkScotland/Automotive_Vocab_Trainer/README.md

   - Motorola G7 plus (checked by my colleague, Keith)
   - iPhone XR (checked by my brother, Greg)
   - iPhone SE (checked by my friend, Kiril)

+## Bugs and fixes

+A Materialize select element was used for both the Initially add_term-html and edit_term.html forms to attribute a topic to each word added to / edited on the database.
+The aim here was to restrict the user view to only allow users to attribute terms to the ‘Presentations’ topic, whereas the site administrator view allows admin to attribute terms to any topic.

+Initially, construction of the select element followed the Materialize documentation, i.e. beginning the dropdown elements with
+<option value="" disabled selected>Choose topic</option>.
+However, with
+these settings, a console error occurred in cases where the user forgot to select an option before clicking the confirm action button (“An invalid form control with name=’topic_name’ is not focusable”).

+This issue was resolved by removing
+<option value="" disabled selected>Choose topic</option> and giving the
+‘selected’ attribute to the only option in the select dropdown.
+For the user view, this meant ‘Presentations’ as the value and for the Admin view a jinja for loop with ‘{{ topic.topic_name }}’ as the value.
+This resolved the problem, with no console errors occurring  during form submission, even in cases where the user does not enter a topic.

+However, although the user view for both add_term-html and edit_term.html works exactly as desired one glitch remains in the administrative view.
+Here, the default selected topic for add_term.html is ‘Presentations’, whereas the default topic when editing a term on edit_term.html is ‘Transport’.
+I have been unable to resolve this issue in the timeframe I have for the project, and it will be an area to improve in later versions of the web app.

 ## **Requirements: Content**